Introduction

 Condition 1

-9. Add the Remote host criterion.
+9. Add the Remote host criterion by clicking the +Add button.

 Condition 2

-11. Add the Remote port criterion.
+11. Add the Remote port criterion by clicking the +Add button.

 12. In the Remote port field, add these ports: “20, 21, 22, 23, 137, 138, 139, 445, 1433, 1434, 3389, 6881, 6882, 6883, 6884, 6885, 6886, 6887, 6888, 6889”